 Our undergraduate majors offer you the opportunity to study human movement, health behavior, and the business and culture of sports.
 Many of our graduates go on to become physical therapists, teachers, coaches, trainers, researchers, and more.

-If you are majoring in Kinesiology and Health Education or Youth and Community Studies, you are required to choose a certificate, track, minor, or specialization in order to meet your degree requirements.
+If you are majoring in Kinesiology and Health or Youth and Community Studies, you are required to choose a certificate, track, minor, or specialization in order to meet your degree requirements.

 Certificates and Minors